qcz/vscode-text-power-tools/README.md

 **Note:** Due to current architectural limitations of VSCode, no extension can access files larger than 50 Megabytes.
 Vote for [VSCode issue #31078](https://github.com/Microsoft/vscode/issues/31078), which once implemented, will allows this extension to work with these large files.
 In the meantime you can trick VSCode by opening a new file and copying the content of the large file there (without saving).

 ## Features
-* **Filtering lines using strings or regular expressions (grep like experience), even into new editors:** Filter line commands take an input (a raw text or a regular expression) and filter the selected lines based on whether the user wants to include or exclude lines containing that string or matching that regex.
+* **Filter lines using strings or regular expressions (grep like experience), even into new editors (without modifying the original source):** Filter line commands take an input (a raw text or a regular expression) and filter the selected lines based on whether the user wants to include or exclude lines containing that string or matching that regex.
 It works just like like `grep` but inside VS Code.

   All filtering commands can target new editors, so the original content won't be changed.
 Search commands with `into a new editor` end to use this feature.